MJ Melendez Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 11th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 11th in the league.

-- The Rays' 3.57 team ERA ranks second among all league pitching staffs.
+- The Rays' 3.56 team ERA ranks second across all MLB pitching staffs.

-- Rays pitchers combine to allow 76 home runs (one per game), the fifth-fewest in baseball.
+- Rays pitchers combine to give up the seventh-fewest home runs in baseball (78 total, one per game).

-- Eflin gets the start for the Rays, his 14th of the season.
-He is 8-3 with a 3.26 ERA and 77 strikeouts through 77 1/3 innings pitched.
+- The Rays are sending Chirinos (3-2) to the mound to make his fourth start of the season.
+He is 3-2 with a 2.72 ERA and 20 strikeouts in 43 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the San Diego Padres, when he threw six innings, allowing two earned runs while giving up four hits.
+- His most recent appearance came on Sunday against the San Diego Padres, when the righty tossed 4 2/3 innings, surrendering three earned runs while allowing six hits.

-- In 13 games this season, the 29-year-old has put up a 3.26 ERA and 9 strikeouts per nine innings, while giving up a batting average of .224 to opposing hitters.
+- In 10 games this season, the 29-year-old has a 2.72 ERA and 4.2 strikeouts per nine innings, while giving up a batting average of .196 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.